PyramidTechnologies/pyramidtechnologies.github.io/_posts/2014-07-21-Pyramid-API-Release.md

 <p>&nbsp;</p>

 <h2>Neat Stuff</h2>
 <p>For our first round of APIs we have targetted the Java platform.
-Entrepenours and developers work on all platforms and so should our product.
-Many people have purchased our Apex and Trilogy model bill validators and requested sample code or APIs.
-We are making good on our promise to deliver.</p>
+Entrepreneurs and developers work on all platforms so we believe that our tools should be held to the same standard.
+With the library you will be able to develop desktop, console, and web applications without having to hassle with cross-platform drivers.</p>

 <p>&nbsp;</p>